4khvn/CAR-DEALERSHIP-PROGRAM./README.md

-Do Save both allheaders.h and classes file in same folder in order to run.
+Do Save both allheaders.h and classes file and all 3 text files in same folder in order to run.
 Enjoy!